theNewDynamic/oregonsadventurecoast.com/content/adventure/fishing.md

 <img src="/img/wayne_middle_fork_drift_wide.jpg" alt="Fishing in a boat on the ocean" width="100%"></p>
 </div>

-Fishing opportunities are in no short supply here on Oregon's Adventure Coast!
+When it comes to fishing in Oregon, opportunities are in no short supply – especially here on Oregon’s Adventure Coast!
 There are fish for every season and an endless choice of prime fishing spots to select from.

-There are more than [30 lakes and rivers](/tripideas/fresh-water-fishing-options-by-body-of-water) to choose from in Coos County, and [bay and ocean fishing](/tripideas/saltwater-fishing-ocean-bay).
-Come by boat, by foot, by kayak or by charter, the fish are biting.
+There are more than [30 freshwater lakes and rivers](https://www.oregonsadventurecoast.com/tripideas/fresh-water-fishing-options-by-body-of-water) to choose from in Coos County, as well as fantastic [bay and ocean fishing](https://www.oregonsadventurecoast.com/tripideas/saltwater-fishing-ocean-bay).
+And just as there are a wide variety of fish and fishing spots, so too are there lots of different ways to fish for them.
+Looking to paddle your kayak around a quiet fish-filled lake?
+We’ve got that.
+Want to cast a line for surfperch right off one of our beautiful beaches?
+No problem.
+Throw in a [crab pot](https://www.oregonsadventurecoast.com/crabbing-clamming/) or [dig for clams](https://www.oregonsadventurecoast.com/clamming/)?
+You got it.
+Thinking [charter boat fishing](https://www.oregonsadventurecoast.com/tripideas/saltwater-fishing-ocean-bay/) for tuna, rockfish, halibut or salmon?
+You’ll find that on Oregon’s Adventure Coast too.

-We’ve put together a [list of resources](/img/rackcard-fishing-03-18.pdf) that will be helpful in planning your trip.
-Be sure to visit one of our [bait shops](/equipment-rent-and-buy) while in the area, they’re always willing to share pointers with visiting anglers.
+We’ve also put together a [list of resources](https://www.oregonsadventurecoast.com/img/rackcard-fishing-03-18.pdf) that will be helpful in planning your trip.
+Be sure to visit one of our [bait shops](https://www.oregonsadventurecoast.com/equipment-rent-and-buy) while in the area; they’re always willing to share pointers with visiting anglers.

 ### Fishing License Requirements